Firefighter falls through floor while battling 3-alarm house fire

 Shortly after crews entered the home, a firefighter fell about 15 feet through the first floor into the basement.
 Monmouth Junction Fire Department Chief Scott Smith said other crew members immediately grabbed him and pulled him outside to safety.

-“He was lucky.
-A couple of tense moments.
-We heard him call, ‘Mayday,' that he was down,” Smith said.
-“Others grabbed and removed him.”
+"As we were backing out, the floor collapsed beneath me.
+(I) fell a couple feet and called, ‘Mayday.’
+(I) saw we had other crews available and stayed in place, so they could get me out of the pile of debris,” Monmouth Junction firefighter Matthew Doktor said.

-Paramedics evaluated the firefighter at the scene and determined that he suffered no serious injuries, officials said.
+Paramedics evaluated Doktor at the scene and determined that he suffered no serious injuries, officials said.

+Smith said Doktor was eager to go back inside the home to continue fighting the fire.

+"I wanted him to go to a hospital.
+He didn't refuse, but (he) didn't want to go.
+He was treated by EMS on scene and has been in good spirits, chomping at the bit to go back inside and help,” the fire chief said.

 The cause of the fire is under investigation.